 Don’t be afraid to interrupt a bot.

 OK, I’ll admit it.
 I personify my interactions with computers.
 I say please and thank you to Alexa and ask Siri nicely for directions.
 But, a bot is a bot.
-If you notices someone from a key account is chatting with your chat bot, interrupt!
+If you notice someone from a key account is chatting with your chat bot, interrupt!
 I was chatting recently with a bot from Drift, the company that we use for chat.
 Drift chatters noticed.
-My bot conversation was wisely interrupted allowing me to get a key account touch.
+My bot conversation was wisely interrupted.
 Human here.
 Nick chatting.
 Need help?

 Ask permission and ask questions.